dangoldin/blog.dangoldin.com/_posts/2015-06-07-finding-the-optimal-car-to-list-on-relayrides.md

   <amp-img src="{{ IMG_PATH }}car-price-vs-daily-rate.png" alt="Car prive vs daily rental rate"  width="828" height="617" layout="responsive"></amp-img>
 </div>

-As usual, the code’s up on <a href="https://github.com/dangoldin/relay-rides-analysis" target="_blank">GitHub</a> and I’d love to hear ideas or thoughts on how to improve the code or the analysis.
+As usual, the code’s up on [GitHub](https://github.com/dangoldin/relay-rides-analysis) and I’d love to hear ideas or thoughts on how to improve the code or the analysis.